Low-Density Graph Codes for slow fading Relay Channels: Full-diversity Low-Density coding for coded cooperation

 \section{Full-diversity Low-Density coding for coded cooperation}

 Codewords in coded cooperation are split over 2 frames.
 The first part of a codeword, transmitted during the first frame should protect information on the noisy source-relay channel.
 Consequently, a channel code, compatible with two distinct rates is to be devised.
 In non-cooperative communications, this property is known as rate-compatibility where parity bits of higher rate codes are embedded in those of lower rate codes \cite{hagenauer1988rcp}.
-This concept was heavily used in the context of adaptive coding and unequal error protection in packet data communication.
-The advantage is that all codes can be encoded/decoded using a single encoder/decoder which is for example an efficient framework for ARQ/FEC, where incremental parity bits are transmitted in response to erroneous decoding at the receiver. \\ Rate-compatibility in the context of LDPC codes was first introduced by Li et al. \cite{li2002rcl} and Ha et al. \cite{ha2004rcp} and further elaborated for example in \cite{yazdani2004irc}.
+The advantage is that all codes can be encoded/decoded using a single encoder/decoder.\\ Rate-compatibility in the context of LDPC codes was first introduced by Li et al. \cite{li2002rcl} and Ha et al. \cite{ha2004rcp} and further elaborated for example in \cite{yazdani2004irc}.
 Two techniques have been used: puncturing and extending.
 A fraction of parity bits of a mother code could be punctured to obtain higher rate codes.
 However, the resulting rate range is limited because the deletion of too many bits has a negative effect on decoding via belief propagation.
 To obtain a more dynamic range in rates, the technique of extending has been used.
 The extension is made by adding extra parity bits as illustrated in Fig. \ref{fig: parity1}, where the overall code is the intersection of two constituent codes defined by $H_2$ and $H_1$ padded with zeros on the right.

 For simplicity, we only used the technique of extending to acquire rate-compatibility, but this may be further optimized by combining puncturing and extending via known techniques \cite{li2002rcl, ha2004rcp, yazdani2004irc}.